Business Tangible Personal Property

 What happens if I do not file a Tangible Personal Property Schedule?

 A forced assessment is placed on all businesses who fail to file.
 Forced assessments are done by the Assessor's Office using the best available information.
 Forced assessments cannot be amended.
 Forced assessments can be appealed to the County Board of Equalization only after filing a Tangible Personal Property Schedule.

 How will the Assessor of Property notify me if my assessment changes?

 If your assessment changes, you will receive an Assessment Change Notice.
 You should contact the Assessor of Property's Office if you disagree with your assessment.
 You may also appeal to the County Board of Equalization, which begins meeting on June 1.

 A representative from the Assessor's Office confirms totals for completeness by working the business owner.
 Audit methods vary based on the size of the business.
 The size of the business will not only determine the procedure used to audit, it will also determine the amount of resources needed to complete the audit.
 The representative may walk through the business.
 He/she may review the recording of business purchases for original cost, ask for a detailed listing of all assets, and cross reference these listings to the schedule totals by group and by year.

 Can my personal property tax be credited against any other state tax?

 Yes.
 Personal property taxes paid may be credited toward the business tax.
-You should contact the state Department of Revenue, your county clerk or your accountant form more information on this credit.
+You should contact the Tennessee Department of Revenue, your county clerk or your accountant for more information on this credit.
 Tangible Personal Property taxes stay within the county and/or city and/or school district to which they are paid.